 - Lastly, just remember to be careful when you’re choosing shampoos and conditioners for your horse.
 Just like for humans, some products are a lot harsher than others.
 In the long run, your horse’s coat is going to look a lot duller and be less healthy if you’re using a very harsh product.
 How to wash a horse is partially in the tools you’re using!

 Above all else, remember to stay safe and keep your horse safe.
 Always use common sense and try and put yourself in your horse’s position, remembering that your horse is a flight animal and runs when he’s scared.

 Also, keep in mind that everything you’re doing needs to be gradual and gentle.
 Don’t be too sudden with temperature changes, don’t pull or tug on your horse suddenly, and definitely don’t scream or run or jump.
 All of these things may spook your horse and put both you and him in danger.

-Other than that, it’s wet, lather, rinse, and repeat except for sensitive areas that are cleaned only with water.
+Other than that, how to wash a horse is just wet, lather, rinse, and repeat except for sensitive areas that are cleaned only with water.
 And then dry everything as much as possible so your horse doesn’t chill.

 If you know that your horse is not a fan of baths and it’s your first time, it’s probably a good idea to have someone around.

-Don’t be embarrassed to ask people – even if it’s not your first time!
+Don’t be embarrassed to ask people how to wash a horse – even if it’s not your first time!